EasyG0ing1/MacIcns/README.md

 ![Logo](./img/Logo.png)

-MacICNS is a Java program that will convert any 1024 x 1024 png file into a proper MacOS .icns file.
+MacICNS is a Java program that will convert any valid 1024 x 1024 image file into a proper MacOS .icns file.

+Valid image types are:
+* PNG
+* JPG
+* GIF
+* BMP
+* TIFF
+* SVG

 ### Using the program